The Variety of Integrable Killing Tensors on the 3-Sphere: Geometric constructions of integrable Killing tensors

-for some symmetric tensor $h$ on $V$. \end{definition} A Killing tensor of Benenti type with positive definite $h$ is a Benenti-Killing tensor and thus integrable.
-With the aid of the algebraic integrability conditions one can verify that any Killing tensor of Benenti type is integrable \cite{Schoebel}.
-On $S^3$ we can check this directly, using the Theorems \ref{thm:slice} and \ref{thm:det}: \begin{lemma} \begin{enumerate} \item For a symmetric tensor $h$ on a vector space $V$, the algebraic curvature tensor $R=h\varowedge h$ is diagonalisable.
+A Killing tensor of Benenti type with positive def\/inite $h$ is a Benenti--Killing tensor and thus integrable.
+With the aid of the algebraic integrability conditions one can verify that any Killing tensor of Benenti type is integrable~\cite{Schoebel}.
+On $S^3$ we can check this directly, using the Theorems~\ref{thm:slice} and~\ref{thm:det}: \begin{Lemma} \quad \begin{enumerate}\itemsep=0pt \item[$1.$] For a symmetric tensor $h$ on a vector space $V$, the algebraic curvature tensor $R=h\varowedge h$ is diagonalisable.
 More precisely, $R$ is diagonal in a basis where $h$ is diagonal.
 In this basis the diagonal elements of $R$ are given in terms of the diagonal elements $h_i\coloneq h_{ii}$ by

-\item If $\dim V=4$, the KS-matrix \eqref{eq:matrix} of $R=h\varowedge h$ is given by
+\item[$2.$] If $\dim V=4$, the KS-matrix \eqref{eq:matrix} of $R=h\varowedge h$ is given by

-and has zero determinant and trace. \end{enumerate} \end{lemma}
+and has zero determinant and trace. \end{enumerate} \end{Lemma}